British military vehicle markings of World War II: Aerial recognition symbols

 In January 1942, an RAF style roundel was introduced.
-It was 31in wide, to be placed on the cab roof or bonnet of lorries and the turret or engine deck of armoured vehicles.
-The roundel comprised a 6in yellow surround, a 10in blue band, a 10in white band, and a 5in red centre.
+It was 31 inches wide, to be placed on the cab roof or bonnet of lorries and the turret or engine deck of armoured vehicles.
+The roundel comprised a 6-inch yellow surround, a 10-inch blue band, a 10-inch white band, and a 5-inch red centre.
 It was used in the UK, the Middle East and Italy.

-From mid 1943, an allied white five-pointed star within a white circle was adopted.
-Painted on a horizontal surface of a size suitable for the surface area, standard diameter being 60in, 45in, 36in, 32in, 25in, 20in or 15in.
+From 1943, an allied white five-pointed star within a white circle was adopted, painted on a horizontal surface of a size suitable for the surface area, standard diameter being 15 to 60 inches.
 The circle was sometimes complete, sometimes broken at the star points.
-Not to be placed where the star would be covered by equipment, canvas, fuel cans etc. On a horizontal surface a point faced the front of the vehicle, on a glacis a point faced upwards.
+Not to be placed where the star would be covered by equipment, canvas, fuel cans etc. On a horizontal surface, a point faced the front of the vehicle, on a glacis a point faced upwards.

-From mid 1944 a coloured plastic panel supplemented the star on some vehicles, pink, yellow or white, with a colour of the day chosen randomly.
+Around 1944, a coloured plastic panel supplemented the star on some vehicles in pink, yellow or white, or with a colour of the day chosen randomly.

 Allied star

 A five-pointed star, painted white, was used to identify Allied vehicles from 1944.
 British tanks rarely had stars on the front or sides, normally just one on the rear of the turret.
-AFVs often carried stars on the sides and rear.
+AFV's often carried stars on the sides and rear.
 Softskins normally carried stars on their sides.
-The star was normally 8-12in and was stencilled with a point upwards.
+The star was normally 8-12 inches and was stencilled with a point upwards.

 Bridge rating

 All vehicles had a bridge rating, displayed on a yellow circle, with black writing.
 The circle was for most vehicles on an attached plate, 7½ inches to 9 inches diameter.
 Tanks and many other AFVs had the marking painted on their hull.
 The location is normally offside front, sometimes attached to radiators.

 The number equated to the bridge category, very roughly based on weight with adjustments for axle loading and impact factors, rounded up.
 Where the vehicle normally has a trailer, the writing showed two numbers, the upper being the loaded vehicle with the loaded trailer, the lower just the loaded vehicle.

 A Jeep, if it had a trailer, would have 3/2.
 A 15cwt truck with a trailer could have 5/4, 6/4 or 6/5 or 7/5, dependent upon the vehicle load and trailer size and load.
 A Diamond T transporter tractor with a trailer with a Sherman should carry 70/18 on its plate.

-Motorbikes and motorbike sidecars did not have bridge plates, they fell into category 1.
+Motorbikes and sidecars did not have bridge plates.
+They fell into category 1.

-In the field, the bright yellow sign facing forward was considered too visible so was often toned down, repainted as a yellow hollow circle or discarded.
+In the field, the bright yellow sign facing forward was considered too visible so was often toned down, repainted as a yellow hollow circle, or discarded.